Testing Quasi-Linear Coasting Cosmologies with Late-Time Large-Scale Structure Growth: Data and Analysis

 \section{Data and Analysis}

-The data utilized in this study was originally assembled by \citet{cit:Perivolaropoulos-Skara} to investigate, among other things, the discrepancy between values of $\Omega\ped{m,0}$ and $\sigma_{8,0}$ derived from redshift space distortion and textit{Planck}~\citep{cit:planck2018} data.
+The data utilised in this study were originally assembled by \citet{cit:Perivolaropoulos-Skara} to investigate, among other things, the discrepancy between values of $\Omega_\mathrm{m,0}$ and $\sigma_{8,0}$ derived from redshift space distortion and \textit{Planck}~\citep{cit:planck2018} data.
 The data compilation of \citet{cit:Perivolaropoulos-Skara} contains a total of sixty-six $f\sigma_8(z)$ values at various redshifts.
-However, many of these data points come from galaxy surveys whose galaxy samples overlap, which introduces correlations between data points and their uncertainties, and a full covariance matrix is not available for the whole dataset.
-As such, for the purposes of the present study, we only used a subset of thirty-five data points, which \citet{cit:Perivolaropoulos-Skara} identified as being largely uncorrelated, as our determining the models' consistency with the data and whether the data prefer any one model over the others requires reliable knowledge of the uncertainties and correlations present in the dataset.
+However, many of these data points come from galaxy surveys whose galaxy samples overlap, which introduces correlations between data points and their uncertainties.
+A full covariance matrix is therefore not available for the whole dataset.
+As such, for the purposes of the present study, we only used a subset of thirty-five data points, which \citet{cit:Perivolaropoulos-Skara} identified as being largely uncorrelated, so that the corresponding covariance matrix could be approximated by a diagonal matrix.

 As outlined by \citet{cit:Kazantzidis-Perivolaropoulos}, obtaining $f\sigma_8(z)$ values from redshift space distortion data necessitates assuming a fiducial cosmology to convert redshifts into distances, which makes these values model-dependent.
 Consequently, such data cannot be used to test models which differ from the one originally assumed.
-However, one can calculate the value $f\sigma_8(z)$ would have taken had one assumed a different fiducial model by multiplying the existing data points with a correction factor (\citealt{cit:Kazantzidis-Perivolaropoulos}) $q(z, \Omega\ped{m,0}, \Omega^\mathrm{fid}\ped{m,0})$, where $\Omega^\mathrm{fid}\ped{m,0}$ corresponds to the present-day value of the matter density parameter in the fiducial cosmology, and $\Omega\ped{m,0}$ is the corresponding value in the model under scrutiny.
+However, one can calculate the value $f\sigma_8(z)$ would have taken had one assumed a different fiducial model by multiplying the existing data points with a correction factor $q(z, \Omega_\mathrm{m,0}, \Omega^\mathrm{fid}_\mathrm{m,0})$~\citep{cit:Kazantzidis-Perivolaropoulos}, where $\Omega^\mathrm{fid}_\mathrm{m,0}$ corresponds to the present-day value of the matter density parameter in the fiducial cosmology, and $\Omega_\mathrm{m,0}$ is the corresponding value in the model under scrutiny.
 This is an approximation based on the Alcock-Paczy\'{n}ski effect~\citep{cit:APeffect}.
-As \citet{cit:Kazantzidis-Perivolaropoulos} note, one may find different forms for $q(z, \Omega\ped{m,0}, \Omega^\mathrm{fid}\ped{m,0})$ in the literature, but we will use the one already employed in previous studies (namely by \citealt{cit:Macaulay}, \citealt{cit:Kazantzidis-Perivolaropoulos}, \citealt{cit:Li-correction}, and \citealt{cit:Perivolaropoulos-Skara})
+As \citet{cit:Kazantzidis-Perivolaropoulos} note, one may find different forms for $q(z, \Omega_\mathrm{m,0}, \Omega^\mathrm{fid}_\mathrm{m,0})$ in the literature, but we will use the one employed in other recent studies (e.g. by \citet{cit:Velasquez-Toribio, cit:Li-correction,cit:Arjona, cit:Borges,cit:Deliduman})

 where $D_{\mathrm{A}}(z)$ is the angular diameter distance.
 For each data point in our dataset, the fiducial model was a flat $\Lambda$CDM cosmology (for which the density parameter of radiation was considered negligible), with the specific values of the various parameters differing depending on the source publication.
 Thus, one may write $H^\mathrm{fid}(z)$ and $D^\mathrm{fid}_A(z)$ as